LSD Trip for Intelligentsia.

 Eddie uses himself as the subject in the iso tank, driving ever deeper into sensory deprivation until director Ken Russell has to invest in extra creamy special effects to emulate the sensory overload a la 2001: A SPACE ODYSSEY meets TRON.
 When a Primal Man eventually pops out of the iso tank, everything – as they say – goes ape.

-Loaded with intelligent dialog (often in well-executed overlapping arguments) and thought-provoking concepts, such as psychosomatic regression, expansion of unused brain lobes, ALTERED STATES almost attains that classic “disturbing” movie state (shots of regression back to cellular states, shots of organs functioning within the body, the Dune Worm state – !), but the Primal Man brought the movie to a screeching fourth-grade halt.
+Loaded with intelligent dialogue (often in well-executed overlapping arguments) and thought-provoking concepts, such as psychosomatic regression, expansion of unused brain lobes, ALTERED STATES almost attains that classic “disturbing” movie state (shots of regression back to cellular states, shots of organs functioning within the body, the Dune Worm state – !), but the Primal Man brought the movie to a screeching fourth-grade halt.

 Oh well, it’s Ken Russell.
 Mr. Erratic.

-The greatest irony of this movie is that Balaban and Hurt can take the characters they play here – intelligent, clinical overdork scientists – and insert them unflinchingly into every single movie they make (from Balaban’s 2010: ODYSSEY TWO to Christopher Guest’s comedy oeuvre; from Hurt’s THE BIG CHILL to MR. BROOKS), and never alter their state!
+The greatest gift of this movie is that Balaban and Hurt can take the characters they play here – intelligent, clinical overdork scientists – and insert them unflinchingly into every single movie they make (from Balaban’s 2010: ODYSSEY TWO to Christopher Guest’s comedy oeuvre; from Hurt’s THE BIG CHILL to MR. BROOKS), and never alter their state!